 Setting up Your Workspace

-Avoid using networked drives such as the U: drive on campus or Google Drive at home.
+Avoid using networked drives such as Google Drive.
 Networked drives can increase processing time and cause technical glitches.

 Disable Background Geoprocessing

 In the ArcGIS software, the Background Geoprocessing setting is often turned on by default.
 This setting allows users to continue to work while a tool is running in the background.
 However, sometimes this setting will stop tools from running or cause other unforeseen problems.
 To reduce that chances of the ArcGIS software crashing during this exercise, I recommend turning this setting off.
 After launching ArcMap, open the Geoprocessing options from the Geoprocessing menu.
 Under Background Geoprocessing, uncheck the box next to the word Enable.

 The steps in this activity involve using the Network Analyst extension.
 After launching ArcMap, make sure this extension is activated.
 You will also need to open the Network Analyst Toolbar and dock it near the top of your window for easy access.
 Click on the Show/Hide Network Analyst Window button to open the Network Analyst Window.
 Locate this button on the Network Analyst Toolbar.

 The Network Analyst Window is where you will enter or modify your network allocation model parameters.
 After running the model, the results load into a series of feature classes that appear in the Table of Contents.
 Novices tend to confuse the Table of Contents and the Network Analyst Window during this activity.
 For clarity, I recommend that you dock the Network Analyst Window on the right side of your screen while keeping the Table of Contents to the left.